-For covered members with at least 30 years of creditable service, there is a minimum benefit payable under GLI.
-The minimum benefit was set at \$8,000 by statute.
-This amount is increased annually based on the VRS Plan 2 COLA and was increased to \$8,279 effective July 1, 2018.
+For covered members with at least 30 years of service credit, there is a minimum benefit payable under GLI.
+The minimum benefit was set at \$8,000 by statute in 2015.
+This will be increased annually based on the VRS Plan 2 cost-of-living adjustment calculation.
+The minimum benefit adjusted for the COLA was \$8,463 as of June 30, 2020.